 In unpredictable times, a Visionary rises to the challenge and is able to provide meaningful and sustainable solutions.
 Long before the industry coined the term, collaborative marketing, Diane and her team have been doing just that.
+Diane is the President of DLR Marketing.
 With over 35 years in the industry, Diane is a pioneer in her field.
 A few weeks into the quarantine, I spoke to Diane.
 She was very optimistic and is keeping a positive outlook on the current crisis.

 In the midst of a demanding schedule, Diane shared some golden feedback.
 She also asked her equally talented team to share their thoughts as well, adding once more, her collaborative approach to problem solving.